opensearch-project/documentation-website/_dashboards/visualize/visbuilder.md

 ## Try VisBuilder in the OpenSearch Dashboards playground

-If you'd like to try out VisBuilder without installing OpenSearch locally, you can do so in the [OpenSearch Dashboards playground](https://playground.opensearch.org/app/vis-builder#/).
+You can try VisBuilder without installing OpenSearch locally by using [OpenSearch Dashboards Playground](https://playground.opensearch.org/app/vis-builder#/).
 VisBuilder is enabled by default.

 ## Try VisBuilder locally